- From Short Trips to Traveling the World & Living Abroad -

 It’s not difficult to accommodate special diets for vegetarians or people with food allergies.

-Colombia boasts excellent medical facilities that will cost a fraction out of pocket as compared to the US.
+Colombia boasts excellent medical facilities that will cost a fraction out of pocket compared to the US.
 Many foreigners travel here for various procedures, so there’s a good selection of English-speaking doctors available.

 2. About Working in Medellin as a Digital Nomad